 Searching for Radio Signals from Magnetars with FAST

-Recently, Ph.D. candidate BAI Juntao from the Xinjiang Astronomical Observatory of the Chinese Academy of Sciences, under the supervision of Prof. WANG Na, conducted observations of four magnetars and one magnetar-like pulsar using the Five-hundred-meter Aperture Spherical radio Telescope (FAST).
+Recently, Ph.D. student BAI Juntao from the Xinjiang Astronomical Observatory, under the supervision of Prof. WANG Na, conducted a comprehensive search for radio emissions from four magnetars and one magnetar-like pulsar using the Five-hundred-meter Aperture Spherical radio Telescope (FAST).
 The study revealed the "radio-quiet" characteristics of these extreme celestial objects.
 The results are published in The Astrophysical Journal (ApJ, 2025, 979, 122).

 The upper limits on flux density for the four magnetars and the magnetar-like pulsar are lower than measured radio flux densities (at 1.4 GHz) of pulsars.